Avro 707: Surviving aircraft

 No Avro 707s are presently airworthy.
 Both examples of the 707A variant survive.
 One, WZ736, was preserved in Great Britain at the Museum of Science and Industry in Manchester, but has been transferred to the Boscombe Down Aviation Collection at Old Sarum, while the other, WD280, is preserved in Australia at the RAAF Museum at Point Cook, Victoria.
-Also in Great Britain is WZ744, the single 707C prototype, which was displayed at the Royal Air Force Museum Midlands, Cosford near Wolverhampton and is currently stored out of public view with its space in the museum's Test Flight hall taken by the British Aerospace EAP.
+Also surviving in Great Britain is WZ744, the sole 707C prototype.
+It was previously displayed at the Royal Air Force Museum Cosford near Wolverhampton, before being placed into storage when its space in the Test Flight hall was taken by the British Aerospace EAP.
+In 2022, the aircraft was moved to the Avro Heritage Museum at Woodford, Cheshire, where it is stored in the former BAe 146/Avro RJ simulator building adjacent to the museum.